 In order to be approved for TEB, Soldiers must meet all eligibility requirements as stated in AR 621-202, to include having an ETS that is at least four years from the TEB submission date.
-Soldiers that do not meet the service remaining requirement must take action from the date they elected to TEB.
-Career Counselors will process reenlistment and/or extension immediately following the Soldier's TEB submission.
+Soldiers must ensure they have sufficient retainability to meet the SRR before their TEB submission.
+If not, they must reenlist or extend to meet the 48-month SRR prior to submitting.
+Career Counselors will counsel Soldiers who receive a disapproval that they must submit a new request once they meet all program participation requirements.

-- a.
+a.
 Soldiers in the prescribed Reenlistment Opportunity Window (ROW) who are required to take action to meet the SRR for TEB may reenlist in accordance with this pamphlet and current reenlistment policy.
 Soldiers in the ROW may reenlist under any option for which they are otherwise qualified; they are not restricted to the Regular Army Reenlistment Option simply because they incurred an SRR for TEB.
-Soldiers in the ROW reenlisting for a TEB SRR and receiving a bonus may reenlist for any number of years to maximize the bonus. - b.
-Soldiers not in the ROW who are required to take action to meet the SRR for TEB must adhere to the following: - (1) Soldiers who are not in the ROW, and not subject to paragraph (2) below, may only take action for the minimum time necessary to meet the SRR for TEB.
+Soldiers in the ROW reenlisting for a TEB SRR and receiving a bonus may reenlist for any number of years to maximize the bonus.

+b.
+Soldiers not in the ROW who are required to take action to meet the SRR for TEB must adhere to the following:

+(1) Soldiers who are not in the ROW, and not subject to paragraph (2) below, may only take action for the minimum time necessary to meet the SRR for TEB.
 This may include extension, reenlistment under the RA reenlistment option for a maximum 2-year term length, or a combination of these.
 Extensions will not exceed 36 months.
 Career Counselors must use extension reason code "A7" when processing the extension in the Reenlistment/Reclassification System (RETAIN).
 The extension reason on DA Form 1695 (Oath of Extension of Enlistment) and DA Form 3340 must state, "To Meet the SRR to Transfer Post-9/11 GI Bill".
 The "Remarks" section of DA Form 1695 for these extensions will include the statement "Soldier is responsible for verifying their status in milConnect."
 If a Soldier extended previously, the total of all extensions on a single enlistment will not exceed 48 months.
-Soldiers not in the ROW who incur a TEB SRR are not authorized to receive a bonus unless otherwise required to reenlist (e.g., meeting SRR for assignment or entering NCOCSP). - (2) Soldiers who meet the requirements for the NCO Career Status Program must reenlist for an indefinite term of service in accordance with AR 601-280.
+Soldiers not in the ROW who incur a TEB SRR are not authorized to receive a bonus unless otherwise required to reenlist (e.g., meeting SRR for assignment or entering NCOCSP).

+(2) Soldiers who meet the requirements for the NCO Career Status Program must reenlist for an indefinite term of service in accordance with AR 601-280.
 This applies only to initial TEB requests, not subsequent TEB requests (e.g., Soldier revokes TEB and subsequently resubmits to incur the 4-year SRR; these Soldiers are not authorized to reenlist outside the ROW).